WukoSiric/chimpMemoryGame/README.md

 a time is added to the board and an average time is calculated.
 This is to demonstrate how long it takes to memorise them.
 In the experiment, chimps have a remarkably short term memory and almost instantaneously memorise the correct order for 9 squares.

 Svelte, and regular JavaScript were used to implement this project.
-I'm going to try and improve this project by breaking down App.svelte into separate components so it's more readable.
+I'm going to try and improve this project by making it more responsive so it can be played on phones, abd breaking down App.svelte into separate components so it's more readable.